Save Taxes with Expert Assisted ITR filing.

 Vertical Joint Venture

-In this type of joint venture, the transaction is between the buyers and the suppliers.
+In this type of joint ventures, the transaction is between the buyers and the suppliers.
 Not an economically viable option, it is termed bilateral trading.
-In such a joint venture, different manufacturing stages of a single product are integrated to create economies of scale that reduce the per-unit cost of the finished product.
+In such a joint ventures, different manufacturing stages of a single product are integrated to create economies of scale that reduce the per-unit cost of the finished product.
 Usually, this category of joint venture proves to be very successful.
 The relationship between the buyer and supplier also remains good.
 The business prospers, and quality products reach consumers at a reasonable price.

 JV Agreement